 CONCURRENCY MANAGEMENT SYSTEM - The procedures and/or process established by the City of Palmetto to assure that development orders and permits are not issued unless the necessary facilities and services are available concurrent with the impacts of development.
-The details of the Concurrency Management System are located in the City's zoning land development regulations.
-The Concurrency Management System is Article XIV of the City of Palmetto Zoning Code.
+The details of the Concurrency Management System are located in the City's land development regulations.

-CONSERVATION USES-Activities or conditions within land areas designated for the purpose of conserving or protecting natural resources or environmental quality, including areas designated for such purposes as flood control, protection of quality or quantity of groundwater or surface water, flood plain management, commercially or recreational valuable fish and shellfish, or protection of vegetative communities or wildlife habitats.
+CONSERVATION USES - Activities or conditions within land areas designated for the purpose of conserving or protecting natural resources or environmental quality, including areas designated for such purposes as flood control, protection of quality or quantity of groundwater or surface water, flood plain management, commercially or recreational valuable fish and shellfish, or protection of vegetative communities or wildlife habitats.

 CONGREGATE LIVING FACILITIES: As defined in the City of Palmetto Land Development Regulations.
 The impacts upon the land and supporting infrastructure vary for certain groups of people such as the elderly living in congregate living facilities.
-Therefore the person-to-dwelling unit conversion factor shall be 3 placed persons = 1 dwelling unit for the purpose of calculating densities consistent with this Future Land Use Element.
+See applicable density conversion factor under Density.